EMMANUELLAEBUBECHUKWU/GRC208-Capstone-Emmanuella-Ebubechukwu/BEST_PRACTICES.md

   --output table
 ```

-This command showed exactly which resource failed and why.
+This command showed exactly which resource failed and why:
-first the S3 BucketEncryption indentation, then the MySQL
+the S3 BucketEncryption indentation first, then the MySQL
 version.
 Deleting and redeploying without reading the error
 would have repeated the same failure.